doitintl/iris3/README.md

 # Iris

-In Greek mythology, Iris (/ˈaɪrɪs/; Greek: Ἶρις) is the personification of the rainbow and messenger of the gods.
+In Greek mythology, Iris(Ἶρις) is the personification of the rainbow and messenger of the gods.
 She was the handmaiden to Hera.

 # Blog post